open-craft/learning-credentials/docs/decisions/0001-purpose-of-this-repo.rst

     We grant it when a student receives the required percentage of the completion checkmarks in the course.

 #.
 Badge of achievement/completion (temporary name)
-    Almost identical to the certificates of achievement/completion.
+    Almost identical to the credentials of achievement/completion.
 The only difference is that we award them for completing :ref:`Lessons <lesson>`.

 #.
-Pathway certificate
+Pathway credential
     We grant it when a student receives a passing grade in all courses/lessons in the :ref:`Pathway <pathway>`.

 #.
 Achievement (temporary name)